2025 Military Psychology and Leadership Cyclical Program Review Implementation Plan Update of Cycle 1

 • The education component (workshops and webinars), Resilience Plus program resources and its 10 initiatives and coaching have been offered to RMC and RMC Saint- Jean staff, faculty and Cadet members since 2019.

-• A customized Resiliency Plus education program was offered this year to Cadets enrolled in ALOY.
+• A customized Resiliency Plus education program was offered in 2021 and 2022 to Cadets enrolled in ILOY.

 • A customized Resilience Plus education program will be offered to the College's Cadet Sentinels in 2022-2023 (FAC collaboration).